houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 > JavaScript regular expressions are in fact not regular, due to the existence of [backreferences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Backreference "backreferences") (regular expressions must have finite states).
 However, they are still a very useful feature.

-By drawing on ideas from this note, this article is organised into four sections.
+By drawing on ideas from this note, I structure this article into four sections.

-In section 1, I lay the groundwork for the whole article by building a vocabulary for cashing-out and examining the tension between theoretical and JavaScript regular expressions.
+In section 1, I lay the groundwork for cashing-out and examining the tension between JavaScript and theoretical regular expressions.
 Firstly, I define concepts such as an alphabet, languages and classes of such languages.
 Secondly, I introduce the concept of a language denoting mechanism - a well-defined system for denoting classes of languages.
 Thirdly, I take a look at Chomsky's hierarchy.
 This hints at how different classes of languages are recognised by different language denoting mechanisms.
+One such class is the class of regular languages.
+With reference to the hierarchy, I introduce the concept of maximal denotation and that of a regular language denoting mechanism.
+Briefly, a language denoting mechanism is regular if and only if it maximally denotes regular languages.

-One of such class is the class of regular languages.
-With reference to Chomsky's hierarchy, I analyse the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
-Given this analysis, my cashing-out strategy is to examine how theoretical regular expressions are regular language denoting mechanisms but JavaScript regular expressions are not.
-My examination proceeds as follows.
+With these concepts in hand, my cashing-out strategy begings by analysing the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
+In contrast, theoretical regular expressions are a regular language denoting mechanism.
+Consequently, my examination focuses on how JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are.

 In section 2, I informally define the class of regular languages by talking about the class of *finite state* machines, called deterministic finite automata (DFAs).
-This class is the quitessential language denoting mechanism that defines the class of regular languages.
-This also allows me to define a regular language denoting mechanism.
-The latter is regular if and only if it maximally denotes regular languages.
+This class is the quintessential language denoting mechanism that defines the class of regular languages.
+It is that class that all regular language denoting mechanism maximally denote.

-In section 3, I show how both JavaScript and theoretical regular expression are language denoting mechanisms by looking at syntax rules and observing that each regular expression denotes a set of strings.
+In section 3, I show how both JavaScript and theoretical regular expression are language denoting mechanisms by observing their syntax rules and that each regular expression denotes a set of strings (a language).
 Moreover, I briefly wave at how theoretical regular expressions (along with regular grammars and NFAs) are regular language denoting mechanisms.

 In section 4, I dive into some code to demonstrate the usefulness of backreferences.
-By looking at a regular expression using a backreference as a counter-expresion, I show how there's at least one instance of a JavaScript regular expression that does not denote a regular language.
-In other words, JavaScript regular expressions do not maximally denote regular languages.
-As a plus, I also show how this particular counter-example is a context-free language by looking at PDAs.
+By considering a JavaScript regular expression with a backreference as a counter-examole, I show how there's at least one instance of a JavaScript regular expression that does not denote a regular language.
+In other words, JavaScript regular expressions maximally denote a larger class of languages than regular languages.
+So, they are not regular language denoting mechanism.
+Hence, JavaScript regular expressions are not regular.
+As a plus, I also show how that particular counter-example denotes a context-free language by looking at a class of machines called pushdown automata (PDAs).

-So, we would have established that theoretical regular expressions are a but JavaScript regular expressions are not.
-Walking back the analysis of "" to "is not regular", we can conclude that JavaScript regular expressions are not regular.
-Therefore, JavaScript regular expressions are not regular.

-As a side note, I on must have finite states.

-In summary, here's as an informal argument.
+Here's an informal argument summarising my examination.

 1. A language denoting mechanism is a well-defined system for denoting a class of languages.
 2. Regular expressions is a well-defined system for denoting a class of language.
 3. So, JavaScript regular expressions are a language denoting mechanism.

-4. A language denoting mechanism is regular if it maximally denotes the class of regular languages.
+4. A language denoting mechanism is regular if and only ig it maximally denotes the class of regular languages.
-5. Due to backreferences, JavaScript regular expressions do not maximally denote the class of regular languages.
+5. Due to backreferences, JavaScript regular expressions do maximally denote a larger class of languages than regular languages.
 6. So, JavaScript regular expressions are not a regular language denoting mechanism.

-7. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism"
-8. Therefore, JavaScript regular expressions are not regular.
+7. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism".
+Therefore, JavaScript regular expressions are not regular.

 ## 1. Groundwork